This site requires a more recent version of Adobe Flash Player to function properly.

 World of Warcraft (WoW) is officially the most played MMORPG throughout the world with a subscriber base surpassing 10 million members.
 WoW is sometimes referred as the money minting machine for Activision Blizzard as margins in the MMORPG business are in the range of 80-85%, the highest amongst all divisions.
 However, the company has been witnessing a decline in the subscriber base of the franchise, due to strong competition from other free-to-play online MMORPGs in the market.

-Both major gaming consoles, the X-Box One- and the PlayStation 4 are just one year old.
-However, the demand for these new consoles is still strong.
-According to NPD, gamers spent nearly $1.6 billion on hardware over the last six months, up 102% year-over-year (y-o-y).
-This indicates the sustained popularity of the new consoles among the gamers.
+Both the next generation consoles, the X-Box One- and the PlayStation 4, are just 18 months old, and the demand for these new consoles is still strong.
+However, the demand for the previous generation consoles has decreased since the start of the calender year 2015.
+According to NPD, gamers spent nearly $1.06 billion on hardware in the first trimester of 2015, down 13% year-over-year (y-o-y).

-Gaming industry changing landscape from retail to digital
+Gaming industry's changing landscape from retail to digital

 The video gaming industry has been changing from retail towards digital.
 This is evident by the fact that a growing number of games are being published digitally.
-Casual browser based gaming and mobile gaming have become a significant part of gaming revenues and are expected to continue to perform in the future.
+Casual browser-based gaming and mobile gaming have become a significant part of gaming revenues and are expected to continue to perform well in the future.

-Activision Blizzard has also changed its strategy to focus its sales through a mix or retail and digital gaming products.
-The DLC map packs for Call of Duty: Ghosts have performed exceedingly well and the trend is expected to continue.
+Activision Blizzard has also changed its strategy to focus its sales through a mix of retail and digital gaming products.
+The DLC (DownLoadable Content) map packs for Call of Duty: Advanced Warfare have performed exceedingly well and the trend is expected to continue.

-The increasing digitization of the video gaming industry has ensured that video games won't stay limited to consoles and handhelds, rather that smartphones, tablets and social networking sites are emerging as serious gaming platforms.
+The increasing digitization of the video gaming industry has ensured that video games won't stay limited to consoles and handhelds, rather that smartphones, tablets, and social networking sites are emerging as serious gaming platforms.
 Casual and mobile gaming is becoming increasingly popular in Western markets.
-According to Newzoo’s 2013 global games market report, games revenue might grow to $75 billion in 2014, up 7.1% y-o-y, with tablets and smartphones accounting for 21% of total sales.
+According to Newzoo’s global games market report, games revenue might grow to $103 billion in 2017, with a compound annual growth rate of 8.1%.
+Also it is estimated that the global mobile game revenues might overtake console game revenues in 2015.

-Though Activision Blizzard's primary target consumer base is hard-core console gamers, the company is making strides towards diversifying in new platforms.
+Though Activision Blizzard's primary target consumer base is hard-core console gamers, the company is making strides towards diversifying into new platforms.

 How Does Trefis Modelling Work?